Preokret

-Turnover! (Преокрет / Preokret) was a liberal and Pro-European political coalition in Serbia that participated in the 2012 parliamentary election.
+Preokret! (Преокрет!; lit.
+'U-Turn', 'Turnover', or 'Reversal') was a liberal and Pro-European political coalition in Serbia that participated in the 2012 parliamentary election.
 The coalition was headed by Čedomir Jovanović, the President of the LDP.

 Political parties that were parts of this coalition were: Liberal Democratic Party, Serbian Renewal Movement, Social Democratic Union, Rich Serbia, Vojvodina's Party, Democratic Party of Sandžak, Green Ecological Party – The Greens, and Party of Bulgarians of Serbia.

 This coalition was formed with a goal to accelerate the integration of Serbia into EU and to form good relations with the Western powers.